-If you are taking any medicines for indigestion (antacids), take them either 2 hours before or 2 hours after the dasatinib.
-These medicines can stop the stomach absorbing dasatinib.
+If you’re taking medicines for indigestion (antacids), take them either 2 hours before or 2 hours after the dasatinib.
+These medicines can stop the body absorbing dasatinib.
 You should not take any other medicines that affect the production of stomach acid.

 You should take the right dose, not more or less.

 Never stop taking a cancer drug without talking to your specialist first.

 When you have dasatinib